espocrm/documentation/user-guide/case-management.md

 ## Customer Portal

 Administrator can create a [portal](../administration/portal.md) where customers will be able to create cases.
+Permission to create cases can be granted in a portal role.

 Since portal users automatically follow cases they created, they will receive email notifications about new messages in the case's stream.